lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 # IANA Considerations

-IANA is requested to make one assignment for the TBD2 in the id-kp- documentSigning object identifier (OID), as defined in Section 3.1, in the "SMI Security for PKIX Extended Key Purpose" (1.3.6.1.5.5.7.3) registry.
-The other assignment for the TBD1 in Appendix A for the id-mod-docsign-eku ASN.1 module [X.680] object identifier (OID), as defined in Appendix A, in the "SMI Security for PKIX Module Identifier" (1.3.6.1.5.5.7.0) registry.
+IANA made one assignment for the id-kp- documentSigning object identifier (OID), as defined in Section 3.1, in the "SMI Security for PKIX Extended Key Purpose" (1.3.6.1.5.5.7.3) registry.
+The other assignment was made for the id-mod-docsign-eku ASN.1 module [X.680] object identifier (OID), as defined in Appendix A, in the "SMI Security for PKIX Module Identifier" (1.3.6.1.5.5.7.0) registry.

-NOTE to the RFC Editor: After the assignment is made, the “for the TBD*” phrase can be dropped prior to publication as an RFC.
 --- back

 # Appendix A. ASN.1 Module